CRAFT: Fine-Grained Cost-Aware Expert Replication For Efficient Mixture-of-Experts Serving: Evaluation

 \subsection{Experimental Baseline}

 \textbf{System, Models and Workloads. }Refer to \sref{sec:setup}.

 \textbf{Baseline. }We use SGLang v0.4.8 \cite{sglang} with Expert Parallelism Load Balancer (EPLB) \cite{dpsv3} as the baseline.
-We configure the framework with DP, head-parallel TP-attention and EP.
+We adopt the standard large-scale deployment parallelism configuration: data parallelism (DP), head-parallel tensor-parallel (TP) attention, and EP.
 We implement dynamic all-to-all EP dispatch and combine with PyTorch and NCCL P2P collectives with EFA support.
-We enable mixed chunked prefill with maximum prefill chunk size 4096.
-EPLB is the most widely adopted EP load-balancing algorithm supporting expert placement and replication in mainstream LLM serving frameworks \cite{sglang,vllm,deepspeed,tensorrt-llm}.
-We implement and integrate \proj into SGLang as a direct replacement for EPLB and evaluate its performance.
-We exclude the profiling sequences used to obtain the offline expert load distribution from all evaluation input.
-We evaluate three setups \textemdash~ \texttt{BASE}: EPLB placement with no replication, \texttt{EPLB}: minimum EPLB replication with $L$ replicas per GPU ($L$ is the number of MoE layers), and \texttt{\proje}: our approach, suffixed with the replication factor $R$.
-In our deployment setup, $R=8$ is generally the best-performing setting acquired by \proj across configurations (\sref{sec:repalloc}), and we use it for the subsequent end-to-end evaluations.
+We enable mixed chunked prefill with a maximum prefill chunk size of 4096. \cam{The batch sizes are dynamic depending on request arrivals and KV cache availability at runtime.} EPLB is the most widely adopted EP load-balancing algorithm supporting expert placement and replication in mainstream LLM serving frameworks \cite{sglang,vllm,deepspeed,tensorrt-llm}.
+We implement and integrate \proj into SGLang as a direct replacement for EPLB and evaluate its performance. \cam{Profiling sequences used to obtain the expert load distributions for EPLB and \proj are randomly sampled from the diverse datasets (\sref{sec:setup}).
+The samples used for profiling are excluded from the evaluation inputs.} We evaluate three setups \textemdash~ \texttt{BASE}: EPLB placement with no replication, \texttt{EPLB}: minimum EPLB replication with $L$ replicas per GPU ($L$ is the number of MoE layers), and \texttt{\proje}: our approach, suffixed with the replication factor $R$.
+In our deployment setup, $R=8$ is generally the best-performing setting selected by \proj across configurations (\sref{sec:repalloc}), and we use it for the subsequent end-to-end evaluations.
 We include an evaluation of the effect of $R$ in \aref{sec:ratioscale}.

 \textbf{Metrics. }We report \textit{goodput} as the primary metric in our experiments, defined as the maximum sustained throughput the system delivers before requests incur prolonged queuing delays.
 For prefill and decode performance, we report \textit{time-to-first-token} (TTFT) and \textit{inter-token-latency} (ITL).